-5 Indeed, the monolines themselves do not claim that they were granted a lien under the Bond Resolutions; rather, they suggests that it is an open question, subject to later determination, "whether the Restricted Funds are impressed with a statutory lien."
+&lt;sup>5 Indeed, Ambac itself does not claim that it was granted a lien under the Bond Resolutions; rather, Ambac suggests that it is an open question, subject to later determination, "whether the Restricted Funds are impressed with a statutory lien."
 Compl. n.1.

-Isles Condominium Ass'n, Inc., 454 B.R.
+It is settled that individual states may not "pass or enforce laws to interfere with or complement the Bankruptcy Act or to provide additional or auxiliary regulations."
+International Shoe Co. v.
+Pinkus, 278 U.S. 261, 263 (1929) (citing U.S. Const. art.
+VI, cl.
+2).
+Thus, courts have held that where Congress incorporates state law into the Bankruptcy Code, it does so explicitly, and "[t]he absence of similar language indicates that Congress intended federal law, not state law, to control the application of [bankruptcy code sections]."
+In re Spa at Sunset Isles Condominium Ass 'n, Inc., 454 B.R.
 898, 906-07 (Bankr.
 S.D.
 Fla.
 2011) (citing In re Welzel, 275 F.2d 1308, 1315 (11th Cir 2001) ("When Congress intend[s] for state law to control in the bankruptcy context, it [says] so with candor.")).

-The monolines cannot circumvent this limitation by styling their case as one merely for a declaratory judgment and injunctive relief.
+Ambac cannot circumvent this limitation by styling its case as one merely for a declaratory judgment and injunctive relief.
 "The overarching principle is that the primacy of the bankruptcy laws may not be subverted by labels placed on obligations by the parties themselves."
 In the Matter of Joseph, 157 B.R.
 514, 518 (D. Conn.
 Bankr.
 1993).
 See also, e.g., In re Schafer, 689 F.3d 601, 614 (6th Cir.
 2012) ("Permitting assertion of a host of state law causes of action to redress wrongs under the Bankruptcy Code would undermine the uniformity the Code endeavors to preserve and would stand as an obstacle to the accomplishment and execution of the full purposes of Congress."); In re Networks Electronic Corp., 195 B.R.
 92, 97 (9th Cir.
 B.A.P.
 1996) ("To the extent that [an unsecured creditor] argues that state law should prevail over the Bankruptcy Code, such is not the case under the Supremacy Clause, U.S. Const. art.
 VI, § 2.
 Federal law preempts a state law or order which 'stands as an obstacle to the accomplishment and execution of the full purpose and objectives of Congress."").

-Moreover, relying on state law in a complaint for declaratory and injunctive relief, as plaintiff does here, cannot substitute for a Rule 4001 motion and the requirements.
+Moreover, relying on state law in a complaint for declaratory and injunctive relief, as plaintiff does here, cannot substitute for a Rule 4001 motion and the requirement that Ambac comply with the Rule's procedural and substantive requirements.
 See, e.g., In re Sharon, 234 B.R.
 676, 684 (6th Cir.
 B.A.P.
 1999) (holding that continuation of the automatic stay may be conditioned by the bankruptcy court on the provision of adequate protection, but the procedural prerequisite is that the lien creditor must first "request" relief from the stay by motion to the bankruptcy court under Bankruptcy Rule 4001(a)).

-C. The Relief Sought By Plaintiffs Also Is Prohibited By Bankruptcy Code Section 904
+C. The Relief Sought By Ambac Also Is Prohibited By Bankruptcy Code Section 904